 Looking at the face of these theories, they seem different in many ways and they are.
 This can be just simply down to them being invented through different perspectives.
 Nevertheless, these theories highlight similar key elements.
-During the growth stage, profits were high but declining during the maturity stage.
+During the growth stage, profits were high but declined during the maturity stage.
 Which for many reasons were caused by competition.

 The Common Conclusions

 Until the mid-1980s, the ‘rules’ of product pricing based on lifecycle theory were followed the same.
 All manufacturers set prices high as possible.
-Because, on the way to the end of product life; every price was dictated by the market and not the manufacturers.
+Because on the way to the end of product life; every price was dictated by the market and not the manufacturers.

 Besides, it was clearly understood that no product remains constant in a stage forever.
 They all have a limited life.
 Some perhaps are longer than others but they will all go through the product life cycle.
 Following this, the terminology of product lifecycle was altered once more and remains as what we understand today.